Report Ads

 Grid Resilience

-Voltage regulation contributes to grid resilience but may not address all grid vulnerabilities, such as cybersecurity threats.
+Voltage regulation contributes to grid resilience but may not address all vulnerabilities, including cybersecurity threats.
 Ethical considerations involve comprehensive grid planning and security to protect critical infrastructure.
 As the reliance on interconnected electrical systems grows, it becomes imperative to address cybersecurity risks and vulnerabilities that could disrupt voltage regulation and other grid operations.
 Grid operators and cybersecurity experts must collaborate to implement robust security measures that safeguard the integrity and reliability of electrical power distribution.

 The Future of Voltage Regulation